openpowerquality/docusaurus/docs/deploy-docker.md

 #### Docker-Compose files
 Docker-Compose is responsible for orchestrating how each of our OPQ services work together.

-These files can be found in the `opq/util/docker` directory:
+These files can be found in the `opq/util/docker-deployment` directory:
   * `docker-compose.yml`: The configuration file for Docker-Compose.
   * `.env`: Contains environment variables that are substituted into the docker-compose.yml file.
   * `docker-compose-run.sh`: A script for launching Docker-Compose.
 Also defines additional environment variables.

 #### Utility files
-The `deploy-transfer.sh` file found in the `opq/util/docker-transfer` directory is a helper script that transfers all deployment related files to the Emilia server.
+The files found in the `opq/util/docker-utils` directory are helper scripts meant to aid with the deployment of OPQ on the Emilia server:
+  * `deploy-transfer.sh`: Transfers latest deployment related files to the Emilia server.
+  * `docker-prepare-and-run.sh`: Helper script that copies (and overwrites existing) deployment files into the dedicated deployment directory on Emilia, before invoking the `docker-compose-run.sh` script to initiate (re)deployment.

 ## Deployment

 Before we begin, make sure you have Docker and Docker-Compose installed on your production system.

-The `opq/util/docker` directory contains all the files required for deployment.
+The `opq/util/docker-deployment` directory contains all the files required for deployment.

-Deployment is an extremely straight-forward process:
+Deployment is a very straight-forward process:
-  1. Transfer the contents of the `opq/util/docker` directory into a directory of your choice on your production server.
+  1. Transfer the latest contents of the `opq/util/docker-deployment` directory into a dedicated deployment directory of your choice on your production server, overwriting all older deployment files as necessary.
-  2. Shutdown the previous OPQ process.
-  3. Invoke the `docker-compose-run.sh` script to run the new OPQ instance.
+  2. Invoke the `docker-compose-run.sh` script to (re)deploy the OPQ Cloud instance.

-OPQ developers deploying on the Emilia server can use the `deploy-transfer.sh` helper script found in the `opq/util/docker-transfer` directory to transfer deployment files to Emilia.
+OPQ developers deploying on the Emilia server can use the `deploy-transfer.sh` helper script found in the `opq/util/docker-utils` directory to transfer deployment files to Emilia.

 The example below is specific for OPQ developers deploying on the Emilia server.
 However, aside from method of server file transfer, the deployment process is virtually identical for any system.

 ### Deployment Walk-through

-#### Transfer deployment files
+#### Transfer deployment files to production server

-Invoke the `deploy-transfer.sh` script found in the `opq/util/docker-transfer` directory.
+Invoke the `deploy-transfer.sh` script found in the `opq/util/docker-utils` directory.

-This script creates a timestamp-named directory, copies the contents of the `opq/util/docker` directory into it, gzips the new directory, and then secure copies it to the Emilia server.
+This script creates a timestamp-named directory, copies the contents of the `opq/util/docker-deployment` directory into it (as well as the `docker-prepare-and-run.sh` helper script), gzips the new directory, and then secure copies it to the Emilia server under the `/home/opquser/docker/transfers` directory.

 ```
 $ ./deploy-transfer.sh
 ++ date +%Y%m%d_%H%M%S
-+ timestamp=20190130_204555
++ timestamp=20190219_123528
-+ mkdir 20190130_204555
++ mkdir 20190219_123528
++ cp ../docker-deployment/docker-compose.yml 20190219_123528
-+ cp ../docker/docker-compose.yml 20190130_204555
++ cp ../docker-deployment/docker-compose-run.sh 20190219_123528
-+ cp ../docker/docker-compose-run.sh 20190130_204555
++ cp ../docker-deployment/.env 20190219_123528
-+ cp ../docker/.env 20190130_204555
++ cp docker-prepare-and-run.sh 20190219_123528
-+ tar czf 20190130_204555.tar.gz 20190130_204555
++ tar czf 20190219_123528.tar.gz 20190219_123528
-+ rm -rf 20190130_204555
++ rm -rf 20190219_123528
++ EMILIA_DOCKER_TRANSFER_DIR=/home/opquser/docker/transfers
-+ scp -P 29862 20190130_204555.tar.gz opquser@emilia.ics.hawaii.edu:docker
++ scp -P 29862 20190219_123528.tar.gz opquser@emilia.ics.hawaii.edu:/home/opquser/docker/transfers
 opquser@emilia.ics.hawaii.edu's password:
-20190130_204555.tar.gz                                                                                                                                                                                      100% 1133     9.2KB/s   00:00
+20190219_123528.tar.gz                                                                                                                                                                                      100% 2169     2.1KB/s   00:01
 + set +x
 ```

-#### Unpack deployment files
+#### Extract deployment files on production server

 Now we need to unpack the deployment files that we had just transferred.